 Our fee structure explained:

-If you don't have an agreement yet, and you need our counsel as you negotiate each issue with your spouse, then our fee is usually $2500-$4000 if your spouse does not have an attorney, and most parties can usually sign an agreement within a couple of months.
-About half of our cases fall into this category.
-Our attorney will not communicate directly with your spouse during negotiations unless there are unusual circumstances and your spouse requests to communicate with us.
-Also, we always recommend that your spouse at least consult with an attorney to review any proposed agreement before they sign anything.
+About half of our cases are cooperative divorces in which the spouse does not have an attorney during the negotiations.
+We will advise you on all the issues, and you will conduct the negotiations directly with your spouse.
+Our attorney cannot represent both parties, and he will not communicate with your spouse unless there are unusual circumstances and your spouse specifically requests to communicate with us.
+Also, we always recommend that your spouse should at least engage an attorney to review any proposed agreement before they sign anything.

 We are not a budget law firm.
 It’s our innovative strategy and flat fee which can keep you out of the storm.